 Reference number -

-£42,120 per annum pro-rata and dependent upon time of day the hours are worked
+£32,877 pro-rata to hours worked and dependent upon time of day the hours are worked

 Closing date -

-Northern Doctors Urgent Care (NDUC) in partnership with North East Ambulance Service (NEAS) is now delivering the 111 service across the North East region.
+Northern Doctors Urgent Care (NDUC) in partnership with North East Ambulance Service (NEAS) has recently been awarded the contract for the delivery of the 111 service across the North East region.

 The 111 service operates 24/7, 365 days a year and as such post holders will need to be able to offer flexibility in their working hours to meet the needs of the service.

-All applicants will need to be trained in the use of NHS Pathways.
-Any offer of employment will be subject to the satisfactory completion of all pre-employment checks including enhanced CRB.
+All applicants will need to successfully complete 14 days of training plus a period of direct and indirect supervision.
+Any offer of employment will be subject to the satisfactory completion of all pre-employment checks including Enhanced CRB.